Alilujian/Kickstarter_Challenge/README.md

 ## Results
-- What are two conclusions you can draw about the Outcomes based on Launch Date?
-In conclusions, the theater are most successful in May.
+- What are two conclusions you can draw about the Outcomes based on Launch Date?--- In conclusions, the theater are most successful in May.
 In December, the successful and failed outcomes are at the same level.
 Canceled outcomes are similar over 12 months.

-- What can you conclude about the Outcomes based on Goals?
-At lower goals, the successful and failed outcomes are at a similar level.
+- What can you conclude about the Outcomes based on Goals?--- At lower goals, the successful and failed outcomes are at a similar level.
 With higher goals, the percentage successful is higher than the percentage failed.
 The number of projects are higher with lower goals compare to projects with higher goals.

-- What are some limitations of this dataset?
+- What are some limitations of this dataset?---
 The dataset only contain data from 2009 to 2017, which means the dataset is out of date.

-- What are some other possible tables and/or graphs that we could create?
-We can also creates chart like average donation versus subcategory.
+- What are some other possible tables and/or graphs that we could create?--- We can also creates chart like average donation versus subcategory.
 From this chart we would be able to see which category people would like to fund.